SimSangoni/SDF_Portfolio_Piece_SIMSAN455_WFO2401_GroupB_Simmnikiwe-Sangoni_SDF11/01_html_foundations/project_codespace_cat_portfolio_starter_code/readme.md

 # Project Overview
-Here you will write a short description of your project.

 The goal of this project is to create a vibrant and engaging portfolio site that not only showcases my skills and projects but also serves as a demonstration of my proficiency in HTML elements and tags.
 Through this project, I aimed to reinforce my understanding of fundamental web development concepts and effectively apply them to replicate a visually appealing and functional portfolio.